VirtualizeLLC/osa/docs/setup-guide.md

 If you were using OSA before this update:

-1. **Your existing .osaconfig will be respected** - the new CLI reads your saved preferences
+1. **Your existing .osa-config will be respected** - the new CLI reads your saved preferences
 2. **No need to reinstall everything** - run `./osa-cli.zsh --auto` to use your existing config
 3. **New components available** - run `./osa-cli.zsh --list` to see what's new